Get back to nature with these woodland walks near Birmingham.

-Bored of lockdown now?
-Why not take a break from your four walls and switch off from the world within a woodland blanketed with leaves?
+Looking for a change of scenery?
+Why not take a trip out and switch off from the world within a woodland blanketed with leaves, with a ton of beautiful routes right on our doorsteps?
 With around 20 woods recorded by the Woodland Trust within a five mile radius of Birmingham, there are a ton of beautiful routes right on our doorsteps.
-Whether you want to stay nearer the city or head a tad further afield for some stunning sights – these are the best woodland walks to try in Birmingham this spring.
+Whether you want to stay nearer the city or head a tad further afield for some stunning sights – these are the best woodland walks to try in Birmingham this autumn.

 1. Warley Woods